ajs-voices/once-upon-a-dream/scenes/024-treasure-map.md

 Alex shifted down and looked at the Cancer constellation tattooed on my hip just above the phoenix wing.
 "Cancer, my sign, represents my birth."

-He traced the line up to the middle of my back to where there was a chefs hat and a knife and the scales of justice.
+He traced the line up to the middle of my back to where there was a chef's hat and a knife and the scales of justice.
 "My adoption."

 "So this is a map of your life?"